 After selecting an expiration behavior, select the date on which the certificate will expire (if applicable).
 You can set certificates to expire on a specific calendar date* (e.g., January 1, 202X) or after an interval of days, weeks, months, or years.

 You can also automate the reassignment of certification paths.
 When certifications are set to expire on a recurring basis, coursework will be reassigned 30 days before the certificate expires.
 This 30-day interval cannot be changed, but you can give renewal assignments a custom due date.

-Learners who've earned certifications that can be automatically renewed will receive an email like the one pictured below.
+Learners who've earned certifications that can be automatically renewed will be notified by email.
 If a due date has been added to the assignment, learners will also receive automatic reminders as the due date approaches.